tapegram/blog/blog/kotlin_1.6.2/README.md

 There are several Haskell libraries attempting to add similar functionality (though they aren't as nice as the built in Unison support for it).
 Check out [another great blog post](https://reasonablypolymorphic.com/blog/freer-monads/) by Sandy Maguire on using Freer Monads in Haskell.

+## The Actual Post (or at least a link to the code and a readme...)
 All of this is lead up to say that the new context receivers prototype in 1.6.2-M1 gives us a taste of this functionality in Kotlin.
 And the result is... it's really nice!

 I decided to play around with this prototype in a silly little Wordle clone (I'm hip to what the kids are doing!).